ddl-wasanthag/Fraud-Detection-Workshop/exercises/Instructions for Fraud Dtection Workshop.md

 17. Once review has been approved, "transition Stage to "Stage 2"

-THIS CONCLUDES THE "1.
-UP AND RUNNING" SECTION OF THE WORKSHOP
+This concludes the "1.
+UP AND RUNNING" section of the workshop

+## New Domino Concepts
+**Home Page:**
+When logging in to Domino, you will land on a homepage that gives you quick access to recent work, elevates timely tasks and notifications, and promotes data science assets recently published in your organization.

+**Projects:**
+Domino uses Projects to organize work for data science and analytics teams.
+Projects help teams run experiments and improve code.
+Using Projects, you can manage data, code, artifacts, and user permissions.

+**Project Templates:**
+Project templates are created from an existing project by selecting which assets to include (code, datasets, apps, etc.).
+With templates created, users can kickstart their projects from a collection of existing prototypes rather than beginning from scratch.

+**Governance Policies & Bundles:**
+Policies in Domino define the lifecycle of a scientific output, such as deploying a model to production, building a statistical analysis, or building an AI system.
+A governed bundle can be a model, an application, a report, or any other asset developed within the context of a project.
+It will store all evidence related to the policy it governs and keep the lineage to the relevant attachments.

-# Data Exploration
+# 2. Data Exploration
 In this phase, we will begin the process of exploring a transactional dataset to see if it will be good for model training.
 We will read a CSV file from a Domino Data Source into a Dataframe, clean the data, generate some visualizations, and save the data to a Domino Data Set.
 We will begin from within your copy of the "Fraud Detection Workshop" projecy.

-## New Domino Concepts
-**Workspaces:** A Domino workspace is an interactive session where you can conduct research, analyze data, train models, and more.
-Use workspaces to work in the development environment of your choice, like Jupyter notebooks, RStudio, VS Code, and many other customizable environments.

-**Data Source Connector:**
-Managed data connectors that can connect to SQL and file-type stores.
-Connectors provide an easy and secure way to connect to external data without drivers or configuration.
-Direct connections use the same code you would use outside of Domino, with the flexibility to access files or data however you want.

-**Domino Dataset:**
-A Domino Dataset is a versioned, centralized data repository that enables teams to share, track, and manage data assets across projects and experiments.
-This ensures data consistency and reproducibility while providing governance controls and lineage tracking, eliminating the need for data scientists to manage their own copies of data.

-**Compute Environments:**
-Compute Environments are pre-configured, containerized environments that package all the tools, libraries, and dependencies needed for data science work.
-They enable instant reproducibility and portability of work across teams while eliminating environment setup overhead and "it works on my machine" issues.

-**Hardware Tiers:**
-Hardware Tiers are predefined compute resource configurations (CPU, GPU, memory) that users can select based on their workload requirements.
-This allows organizations to optimize costs by right-sizing resources for each task while giving data scientists flexibility to scale up for intensive computations without IT intervention.

 ## Exercise Instructions